marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 - or simply running tasks on specific categories of apps and libraries _(e.g. `nx run-many -t test --projects=tag:my-category`)_,

-### Type categories
+### Type Categories

-A first group of categories that will help you organize your libs with all kinds of architectural styles is the `type` category group.
+The first group of categories that can help you organize your libraries across various architectural styles is the `type` category group.

 This group is commonly used to define **horizontal layers**, or in other words, to **segregate the technical responsibility** of the library _(e.g., container components vs. presentational components for the frontend, or controllers vs. repositories for the backend)_.
 Some common type categories are `feature`, `ui`, `data-access`, or `infra`.
 These are just examples that will be elaborated on [below](#library-categorization-examples).